ShuhaoZhang77w/Entropic_Vectors_via_NNs/README.md

 ```
 Quoting [3], this configuration means that *this will cause lrs to perform 13 random probes from each node of the tree at depth 13*.

-The above `Estimation` procedure may take several weeks.
+The above `Estimation` procedure may take several weeks, emprically.
-For more discusstions of this result, please see [9], which is the extended version of [1].
+For more discusstions of this result, please refer to [9], which is the extended version of [1].

 ## Reference